juliogomez/docker_cheatsheet/README.md

 curl "localhost:$PORT/cgi-bin/ip"
 ```

-10.- Delete the container to start fresh.
+10.- When you are done please delete the container to start fresh with the next exercise.

 ```
 docker rm -f myapp